fhoedemakers/pico-smsplus/README.md

 # pico-smsplus

-This software is a port of [SmsPlus](https://segaretro.org/SMS_Plus), a Sega Master System emulator, for the RP2040 based boards like the RaspberryPi Pico, and supports video and audio output over HDMI.
+This software is a port of [SmsPlus](https://segaretro.org/SMS_Plus), a Sega Master System emulator, for RP2040 based microcontroller boards like the RaspberryPi Pico.
+Supports video and audio output over HDMI.
 The code for HDMI output is based on [Shuichi Takano's Pico-InfoNes project](https://github.com/shuichitakano/pico-infones) which in turn is based on [PicoDVI](https://github.com/Wren6991/PicoDVI).

-## System requirements
+## System requirements - What do yo need?

 > Other configurations are possible, see the [Pico-InfonesPlus sister project](https://github.com/fhoedemakers/pico-infonesPlus).
-(For using a breadboard or how to use an Original NES or WII-classic controller.)
+(For using a breadboard with components or how to use an Original NES or WII-classic controller.)

 ## For Raspberry Pi Pico / Pico W